-The fourth Sunday of Easter is “Good Shepherd Sunday.”
+This Fourth Sunday of Easter, April 21, 2014, is “Good Shepherd Sunday.”
 The Gospel Reading gives us the last part of Chapter Ten of John’s Gospel.
 In this short text Jesus plainly tells us 1) that we are the gift of the Father to Jesus; 2) we are his and no one can steal us from him and 3) he will give us eternal life.
 Sunday is also the World Day of Prayer for Vocations.
 Our Discussion Questions this week will guide your bible study sessions with your family, friends and church roups.

 How Free are we REALLY?!

 This Sunday’s Readings raise some intriguing questions.
 And Dr. Marcellino D'Ambrosio asks them.
 Does

 Jesus call all, or just certain people?
 Is my eternal salvation secure,

 or is my destiny up for grabs?
 Is there no free choice, then?